Poster Contest

 Before entering the contest, please carefully read the instructions and rules below.

-- Posters must be submitted as a file upload through the online registration form.
+2. Posters must be submitted as a file upload through the online registration form.
 Accepted file types include PNG, JPG, BMP, and GIF.
 Please ensure the picture of the submitted poster is clear.
-All entries submitted to the state MUST have a completed registration form accompanying the poster submission.
-The registration form and submission link can be found here.
+All entries submitted to the state MUST complete the registration form with the student's uploaded Poster.

-Posters must be original work of the students, and entries should reflect the NFPA’s Fire Prevention Week theme: “Charge into Fire Safety™: Lithium-Ion Batteries in Your Home.”
+Posters must be original work of the students, and entries should reflect the NFPA’s Fire Prevention Week theme: “Charge into Fire Safety™: Safe Charging is a Superpower.”
 You can find information on the theme here.

-If you have questions, please contact Community Risk Reduction Coordinator John Perry at john.perry@tn.gov.
+If you have questions, please contact Amber Crawford at amber.crawford@tn.gov.

 Important Dates to Remember: